-Undertaking safe field operations are of paramount importance, and compulsory safety courses are held for all students and lecturers participating in the field component of the course.
-The courses are coordinated by the experienced safety and logistics staff of UNIS and are held over two-to-three full working days within the first week of the course.
-While experience is not something that can be trained, the strategy of the safety training is to give all participants irrespective of academic position the required skills to be able to make informed decisions about safety when in the field.
-One day is spent on safe rifle handling and polar bear encounter prevention, culminating with a practical shooting exercise at the rifle range outside Longyearbyen.
-The second day involves season-specific training, either survival suit/small boat operations (for fieldwork in summer/autumn) or snowmobile safety and driving, sled packing, travel on sea ice/glaciers, and avalanche rescue (for fieldwork in spring).
-A third day included first-aid techniques, and navigation and communication protocols.
-Prior to undertaking any field work (which by UNIS rules is defined as anything outside the UNIS building), briefings are held by all trip attendees and UNIS safety staff representatives.
-Before and during the fieldwork, plans were regularly adapted to account for weather conditions and wildlife sightings.
+Safe field operations are paramount and compulsory safety courses are held for all students and guest lecturers participating in the field component of the course.
+Usually these safety lectures and courses cover two full working days.
+One day is spent on safe rifle handling and polar bear encounter prevention, ending the day with a practical shooting exercise at the rifle range outside Longyearbyen.
+The second day involves season-specific training, either survival suit/small boat operations (for fieldwork in summer/autumn) or snowmobile safety and driving (for fieldwork in spring).
+During the fieldwork, plans were adapted to account for weather conditions and wildlife sightings.
 As an example, the Paleogene basin infill sequence was only investigated from a distance, aboard the M/S Polarsyssel, in October 2023 due to a polar bear sighting in the area (Figure 8D).

-4.8 Field work
+485 4.8 Fieldwork

-Field work is an integral part of all UNIS courses and also this course is designed around a strong field component (Table 1; Figure 8).
-The time of year and season(s) of when the course was run dictated the locations and operational requirements of the field-work, and had to be adaptable to changing environmental conditions and any unforeseen logistical requirements at any time.
+Field work is an integral part of all UNIS courses and also this course is designed around the field component (Table 1; Figure 7).
+Due to the changing seasons at which time the course was held we have had to adapt to changing environmental conditions and logistical requirements and options.
 Nonetheless, the field work always tied the broader Barents Shelf and Arctic Geology evolution to outcropping units that the students were describing and discussing as part of their field tasks.
-We detail selected field sites below, including the sites of Festningen, Diabasodden, the West Spitsbergen Fold-and-Thrust belt, the Central Spitsbergen Basin, and Billefjorden.

-The Festningen profile, Svalbard's only geotope (i.e. an area formally protected because of geology), was visited both in late summer and early spring (one year experienced a 0.5 m snowfall in the month of May).
+490 The Festningen profile, Svalbard's only geotope (i.e. an area formally protected because of geology), was visited both in late summer and early spring (where we experienced a 0.5 m snowfall in the month of May).
 At Festningen, the students were able to visit and describe the main stratigraphic intervals and discuss correlations to the Barents Shelf and other Arctic basins.
 The entire section has been digitalized as a high-resolution DOM and integrated with geoscientific surface and subsurface data (Senger et al., 2022), which the students actively use in both preparing field stop preparations and post-field work analyses.

 Another key target for the field campaigns are the exposures of the Diabasodden Suite (Senger et al., 2014b; Dallmann et al., 1999), the local equivalents of the Early Cretaceous HALIP.
 The dolerites are exposed throughout Svalbard and we often targeted the excellent exposures at Botneheia and Grønsteinfjellet.
-Here both sills and dykes are well exposed, and intersect a potential CO2 storage reservoir-cap rock system.
+Here both sills and dykes are well exposed, and intersect a

+500 potential CO2 storage reservoir-cap rock system.
 This provides a theme for discussing how igneous plumbing systems affect subsurface fluid flow and also how the Svalbard dolerites correlate to the circum-Arctic HALIP.

-Depending on the season and transport options, we also visit sites of relevance for tectono-stratigraphic evolution.
-These include the West Spitsbergen Fold-and-Thrust belt (WSFTB, the Svalbard part of the Eurekan mountain building event affecting large parts of the Arctic; Braathen et al., 1999; Piepjohn et al., 2016) and the associated foreland basin, the Central Spitsbergen Basin (Helland-Hansen and Grundvåg, 2020) as well as the mid-Carboniferous rift basin at Billefjorden (Smyrak-Sikora et al., 2019).
+Depending on the season and transport options we also visit sites of relevance for tectono-stratigraphic evolution.
+These include the West Spitsbergen Fold-and-Thrust belt (the Svalbard part of the Eurekan mountain building event affecting large

+505 parts of the Arctic; Braathen et al., 1999; Piepjohn et al., 2016) and the associated foreland basin, the Central Spitsbergen Basin (Helland-Hansen and Grundvåg, 2020) as well as the mid-Carboniferous rift basin at Billefjorden (Smyrak-Sikora et al., 2019).
 Key sites that cannot be visited in person are addressed in lectures and using digital outcrop models and virtual field guides including the WSFTB thematic data package provided by Horota et al. (2023).